metabrainz/musicbrainz-server/HACKING-URL.md

 instance (`https` for `musicbrainz.org`, usually `http` for mirrors).
 See [InternetArchive](lib/MusicBrainz/Server/Entity/URL/InternetArchive.pm) for example.

-If the external site dropped support for `http` scheme or redirect from `http` to `https`, and its URLs stored in the MusicBrainz database still use `http` (for example to keep following the permalink format), then override the method `href_url` to make the appropriate change;
+If the external site has dropped support for the `http` scheme or redirects from `http` to `https`, and its URLs stored in the MusicBrainz database still use `http` (for example to keep following the permalink format), then override the method `href_url` to make the appropriate change;